- Courses and Schedule

 Suggested Undergraduate Courses

-The following are WKU undergraduate psychology and general education courses suggested for the individual considering a graduate program in clinical counseling psychology or in certain other mental health professions.
+The following are WKU undergraduate psychology and general education courses suggested for the individual considering a graduate program in clinical psychology, counseling psychology or certain other mental health professions.
 The list includes courses most directly related to the practice of psychology.

-The admissions requirements for the Clinical Psychology MA program include taking and passing the following courses (course numbers are for WKU courses only; courses taken at other universities will have a different numbering system):
+The admissions requirements for the Clinical Psychology MA concentration include taking and passing the following courses (course numbers are for WKU courses only; courses taken at other universities will have a different numbering system):

-- PSY 201 Statistics in Psychology
+- PSY 210 Research Methods in Psychology

-- PSY 210 Experimental Psychology
+- PSY 301 Statistics in Psychology

 Other courses that would be helpful in a student's preparation for the study of clinical psychology at the graduate level include the following.